Challenging Anti-Black Racism: A Primer

 - To learn what personal and organizational practices can help break the cycle of anti-Black racism and create a more inclusive work environment for everybody

 There will be three online content modules related to this course.
 Participants will be asked to engage with some pre-session content including reading/ listening to podcasts on some topics.
-Sessions will be available for download if missed.

-- The historical context of Black migration to Canada
+- Historical context of the Black community

 - Systemic and generational gains and setbacks